Teyras/MT/text/chapters/210_scheduling_problem_categorization.md

 setup where there is a large pool of general purpose workers and a handful of specialized worker groups that do not accept any of the regular jobs.
-The requirements hold even when the general purpose group is composed of workers with different hardware groups (as described in TODO), provided that jobs that allow multiple hardware groups are not issued.
+The requirements hold even when the general purpose group is composed of workers with different hardware groups, provided that jobs that allow multiple hardware groups are not issued.

 A set of machines satisfies the **Tree-hierarchical** criterion if it can be arranged into a tree so that the processing set of each job is a path from the